-Healy Consultants Group PLC project manages all the procedures required to open a Mexican bank account and operating it.
+Healy Consultants Group project manages all the procedures required to open a Mexican bank account and operating it.
 Thanks to our expertise, our Clients are usually not required to travel to Mexico for bank account opening.
 During the engagement, we will i) determine which bank offers services that exactly cater to our Client’s needs, ii) prefill bank account opening forms and iii) liaise with the banks to minimize the due diligence requested.

 Mexico banking sector